List of municipal commissioners of Mumbai

 The Municipal Commissioner of Mumbai is the chief executive officer of the Brihanmumbai Municipal Corporation.
 Though the Mayor is the head of the house, his role is largely ceremonial and almost all powers are vested in the Commissioner.
 The Municipal Commissioner maintains Mumbai, and thus has responsibilities over the sewage system, the school divisions, power companies, roads, and other aspects of local infrastructure.
 The BEST and the Mumbai Fire Brigade are autonomous bodies under the organization.
 The commissioner is an Indian Administrative Service officer appointed by the Maharashtra state government.
 Bhushan Gagrani, IAS, is the current Municipal Commissioner of Mumbai.

-List of property tax commissioners
+List of commissioners

 The List of Municipal Commissioners of the Brihanmumbai Municipal Corporation since 1946 are as under: